 6 x 7.5 m, presumed to have been a winter dwelling, was excavated at Indian Point, Red Indian Lake.
 It was dated at circa AD 1595.
 The roof, most likely of a conical shape, would have rested on the forest floor.
 Inside, the floor had been dug out, in places to a depth of 1.5 m.
 There was a large central hearth with sleeping hollows around it.

 Reproduced by joint permission of H.E.
-Devereux; the Department of Tourism, Culture and Recreation - Government of Newfoundland and Labrador; and the Canadian Museum of Civilization, Hull, Ontario.
+Devereux; the Department of Tourism, Culture and Recreation - Government of Newfoundland and Labrador; and the Canadian Museum of History, Gatineau, Quebec.
 Drawn by Roberta M. O'Brien (Devereux Ms. 743, 1970: ii, plate 1).

 By the early 1800s, the construction methods of winter dwellings had changed.
 Captain Buchan described an eight-sided mamateek made of tree trunks that had been pounded upright into the ground, one next to the other.
 The conical roof, made of poles, was covered with birchbark.
 (Another report mentions a roof that had three layers of birchbark, with a 15 cm layer of moss wedged between the first and second layer.)
 On the outside, the walls were banked with soil; inside, they were covered with skins.
 Some houses had beams on which food was stored.
 The occupants slept around the central hearth with their feet towards the fire and their heads towards the walls.
 Captain Buchan found the house comfortably warm.